codehound42/Nonogram-Creation-Tool/README.md

 Very basic web app for drawing a binary pixelated image and convert it to a nonogram/picross/griddlers/hanjie puzzle.

 ## How?
+Launch the `index.html` file in a web browser.
+JQuery and vanilla JS.
+No installation required.
 Draw an image by clicking or dragging the mouse over the table cells using left click.
 Use the right mouse button to erase.

 ## Why?